uktrade/iigb-beta-content/content/beta/industries/food-and-drink-manufacturing/overview/en_US.md

 There are 85,000 jobs in the packaging sector, representing 3% of UK manufacturing employment.

 Packaging in the UK helps supports the demand to reduce waste.
-The UK wastes just 3% of food, very low by international and historic standards.
+The UK wastes just 3% of food, which is very low by international and historic standards.
 And over 67% of packaging in the UK is recycled, which is ahead of EU targets.

 ### Food-service and catering sector in the UK
 The UKâ€™s catering industry is worth an estimated 88 billion GBP - around 43% of total consumer spending on food and drink.